Jonathan2251/lbd/_sources/gpu.rst.txt

   Diagram of the Rendering Pipeline.
 The blue boxes are programmable shader stages.

-In addition, list OpenGL rendering pipeline Figure 1.2 and stage from book "OpenGL Programming Guide 9th Edition" [#redbook]_ as follows,
+In addition, list the OpenGL rendering pipeline Figure 1.2 and its stages
+from the book *OpenGL Programming Guide, 9th Edition* [#redbook]_ as follows:

 .. _OpenGL_pipeline:
 .. figure:: ../Fig/gpu/OpenGL-pipeline.png